Contents of this Article

 Text Format

 You can edit the format of the text by changing the style or using bolds, italics, underlined, or strike.
-You can also change the alineation, change the color of the text, and add hyperlinks.
+You can also change the alignment, change the color of the text, and add hyperlinks.

-Organizating tables and well plates
+Organizing tables and well plates

-- Timer Block: Incorporate a built-in timer within your entries to accurately monitor and record time-sensitive experimental procedures, ensuring precise time management.
+You can reference different entities on your ELN, including the workflows that automatically upload your inventory.
+Additionally, you can incorporate a built-in timer within your entries to accurately monitor and record time-sensitive experimental procedures, ensuring precise time management.